 Remember, while forecast tracks help tremendously, they are not 100% accurate.
-Even a small shift in movement can mean clear skies, or more impact.
+Even a small shift in movement can mean clear skies or more impact from the storm.
 Be prepared and have a plan, but there is no need to panic.

 Universal Orlando Resort Cancellation Policy

-- Waiver of penalties for cancellation or change applies to hotel accommodations and Universal Orlando theme park tickets only booked through Universal Parks and Resorts Vacations.
+- Waiver of penalties for cancellation or change applies to hotel accommodations and Universal Orlando theme park tickets when booked through Universal Orlando including when purchased as part of a Universal Parks and Resorts Vacations package.

-- Availability of same accommodations cannot be guaranteed for rescheduled vacations dates.
+- Availability of same accommodations and room rates cannot be guaranteed for rescheduled vacations dates.

-- This policy does not apply to guest staying at group rates.
+- The policy does not apply to certain group related bookings including special events.
 Guests with group rates must contact their respective meeting/group planner directly for cancellation policy.

 Walt Disney World and SeaWorld Orlando have similar policies in place and will issue refunds when the storm threat is imminent.
 If you have questions or you wish to reschedule your vacation due to a hurricane warning, please call (407) 939-7675.
 For additional SeaWorld information call 407-545-5550.